ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch01.md

-vector from a (sparse) one-hot encoding. *One-hot encoding* is a method used to represent categorical data as binary vectors, where each category is mapped to a vector containing 1 in the position corresponding to the categoryâ€™s index, and 0 in all other positions.
+vector from a (sparse) one-hot encoding. *One-hot encoding* is a method used to represent categorical data as binary vectors, where each category is mapped to a vector containing 1 in the position corresponding to the category's index, and 0 in all other positions.
 This ensures that the categorical values are represented in a way that certain machine learning algorithms can process.
 For example, if we have a categorical variable Color with three categories, Red, Green, and